Chicago Maintenance Lawyers

 Illinois law permits courts to order maintenance, also known as spousal support or alimony, under appropriate circumstances after a divorce.
 Maintenance consists of money paid from one spouse to the other, usually for basic needs like housing, food, and education.
 The payments come "from the income or property" of the paying spouse.
 Maintenance may be temporary, reviewable, or permanent.
 It may be paid in a lump sum or in regular payments.

 Since a judge may set maintenance at any amount or no amount, it is in both spouses’ best interests to agree on a maintenance amount and schedule privately if at all possible.
-The Chicago maintenance attorneys at Nottage and Ward, LLP have solid negotiation experience to represent your needs and provide a strong and objective position from which to arrive at a fair maintenance amount.
+The Cook County maintenance attorneys at Nottage and Ward, LLP have solid negotiation experience to represent your needs and provide a strong and objective position from which to arrive at a fair maintenance amount.
 If negotiation is not possible, our attorneys will take your case to the next level and represent you in court.

 When deciding to grant maintenance, Illinois courts do not consider whether one spouse or the other has "misbehaved".
 For example, a court will not grant maintenance to one spouse because the other committed adultery.
 Illinois law requires courts to consider several other factors, however.
 These factors include: